 The Overlooked Track Record of Date Setting

 It does seem somewhat reasonable as Jesus or other prophesied doomsday events must come at sometime.
 So why not at some proposed date?
 Anything is possible, right?
+Or so we reason or tell ourselves.

-Sure, but is mere possibility enough?
+But is mere possibility enough?
 What I like to remind people is that something being possible does not make it worthy of our attention.
 For example, it's possible that a meteorite can smash through the roof of your house and cause massive damage or even kill you.
 Should you therefore invest in steel plating for your roof?
 Of course not, because you know that the chance of it happening is too remote to justify such expense.
 It's just not probable enough.

 Similarly, a specific disaster happening on the same date someone picked is highly improbable.
 It's even more improbable than a meteorite hitting your house.
 We can know this because if we look at the history of date setting.
 The track record of someone or something is a very good “predictor” of the future results or behavior.
 Let's review just a few of the dates that have been set in recent history to get a sense of the nature of date setting.